British Hit Singles & Albums: Content

+Even after February 1969 the BBC-approved chart, as used by the Book of British Hit Singles, suffered from errors.
+Reasons for these include low, late, unusable, or even complete lack of returns from record shops used to compile the chart.
+Typically only around 10% of stores sent in properly detailed sales information on time.
+The other major problem was "chart hyping".
+There were two main forms of this.
+The first was for record companies, or artists' management, to simply buy positions for their records in the chart.
+The second was, knowing that only 10% of sampled stores reliably sent in sales info, to find out which stores those were, and then send in "customers" to buy out all the stock of a particular record in those specific stores in a particular week, thus artificially giving that record a high chart placing.
+As such, even through the 1970s and 1980s many books on British chart history referred to the New Musical Express and/or Melody Maker chart.

 Co-founder Jo Rice has defended the book's choice of source material on the grounds that Record Retailer was the only chart to consistently publish a Top 50 from 1960 onwards.
 This can be substantiated by the fact that charts published in the NME were of a shorter format and other chart listings such as those in Melody Maker, became less and less informative although they were probably more accurate.
-Subsequent research has shown that during the "disputed" period of the 1960s, the samples sizes of the Record Retailer chart were considerably inferior to those of the other charts: around 30 shops in 1963 in comparison to more than 100 used by Melody Maker, and later around 80 in comparison to NME's 150 and Melody Maker's 200.
+Subsequent research has shown that during the "disputed" period of the 1960s, the sample sizes of the Record Retailer chart were considerably inferior to those of the other charts: around 30 shops in 1963 in comparison to more than 100 used by Melody Maker, and later around 80 in comparison to NME's 150 and Melody Maker's 200.
 As a result, the placings in that chart were more open to error and manipulation – a situation further worsened by the larger number of records listed in the chart.